 - Contribute to the conference goals through interaction with other researchers and conference events

-The DC will be held on Sunday, August 9 2015.
+The DC will be held on Thursday, September 8, 2016.
 Students at any stage of their doctoral studies are welcome to apply and attend.
 The number of participants is limited to 15.
-Applicants who are selected will receive a limited partial reimbursement of travel, accommodation and subsistence (i.e., food) expenses of $600 (USD).
+Applicants who are selected will receive up to $600 (USD) to support their travel, accommodation and subsistence (i.e., food) expenses.

 Preparing and Submitting your Consortium Proposal Extended Abstract